Alex Danvers: Season 2

 While continuing her work at the DEO, Alex crosses paths with National City Science Police officer Detective Maggie Sawyer.
 The two initially come into conflict over work, but quickly form a flirtatious friendship and Alex begins to develop feelings for her.
 That forces Alex to again confront her homosexuality, and her true feelings that she suppressed since her youth.
 Again Alex denies that she is a lesbian, but after a long conversation with Maggie, she finally admits it to herself for the first time.
 Maggie therefore encourages her to stand by her sexual orientation and to tell her family.
 After a few days Alex finally gathers up all her courage and manages to come out to Kara.
 Her sister is at first a bit shocked about it, but has absolutely no problem with this and has been supporting her ever since, just like her mother and friends who were told about it after Kara.
 So Alex comes out as gay at the age of 28 and enters into a relationship with Maggie.
-They become engaged in the season finale.
+During the episode "Alex", Kara and Maggie work together to locate a kidnapped Alex.
+At the episode's conclusion, Kara destroys the tank designed to drown Alex.
+Alex and Maggie profess their love for each other, and they become engaged in the season finale.
 Alex also learns of her father Jeremiah's mysterious survival and ambiguous partnership with the anti-alien organization Project Cadmus.

 Season 3

 As Alex and Maggie prepare to get married, Alex discovers that Maggie does not ever want kids.
 Alex, realizing that she does want kids someday, breaks up with Maggie and they reluctantly go their separate ways.
-In the aftermath of the breakup, Kara invites Alex to her friend Barry Allen's wedding on Earth-1, where she ends up having a one-night stand with Legends of Tomorrow's Sara Lance (Caity Lotz),both are soon forced to fight off an invasion of Nazis from a parallel Earth together.
+In the aftermath of the breakup, Kara invites Alex to her friend Barry Allen's wedding on Earth-1, where she ends up having a one-night stand with Legends of Tomorrow's Sara Lance (Caity Lotz), both are soon forced to fight off an invasion of Nazis from a parallel Earth together.
 After the defeat of Reign, J'onn steps down and promotes Alex to Director of the DEO.